The deadlift is a great strength training move that targets a number of muscle groups at once. But what are the best deadlifts for men over 40?

 Check out this tutorial on deadlifting for beginners!

-For example, one study found that the erector spinae, a group of back stabilizing muscles in the low back, were less activated when performing Romanian deadlifts when compared with a traditional deadlift.
+Sumo deadlifts are also a great option if you have lower back issues.
+For example, one study found that the erector spinae, a group of back stabilizing muscles in the low back, were less activated when performing sumo deadlifts when compared with a traditional deadlift.

 - Stand with your feet hip-width apart while holding a barbell or (dumbbell in each hand) in front of your thighs.